Small Business Investment Companies

 How are proposals selected?

-Investment funds licensed as SBICs must demonstrate ability to generate enough revenue to pay their SBIC debt obligations on a timely basis and typically have four basic characteristics: o Experienced management team: Team members have complementary skills and a history of working with each other. o Proven investment strategy: Track records contain enough successful, income-generating investments to prove an ability to service SBA-guaranteed debt. o Track record of success: At least two team members' 10-year track records clearly show success with investments analogous to the ones proposed for the SBIC. o Appealing fund structure: The SBIC's structure aligns the incentives of the SBIC's managers and investors.
+Investment funds licensed as SBICs must demonstrate ability to generate enough revenue to pay their SBIC debt obligations on a timely basis and typically have four basic characteristics: 1) Experienced management team with team members having complementary skills and a history of working with each other; 2) Proven investment strategy with track records contain enough successful, income-generating investments to prove an ability to service SBA-guaranteed debt; 3) Track record of success with at least two team members' 10-year track records clearly showing success with investments analogous to the ones proposed for the applicant SBIC; 4) Appealing fund structure that aligns the incentives of the SBIC's managers and investors.

 How may assistance be used?

-The investment companies provide management and financial assistance on a continuing basis to eligible small business concerns.
+SBICs provide management and financial assistance on a continuing basis to eligible small business concerns in which they invest.
 Financial assistance is provided by making long-term loans to these small concerns, and/or by the purchase of debt or equity type securities issued by these firms.
 Emphasis is on providing assistance to the pioneering, innovating-type concerns developing new products, processes, and markets.
-Specialized investment companies organized/licensed under former Section 301(d) of the authorizing statute (SSBICs) must restrict eligibility of small concerns financed by such investment companies to those owned and operated by individuals whose participation in the free enterprise system has been hampered by social or economic disadvantages.
-Debentures and participating securities are issued by the SBIC and guaranteed by SBA for a term not to exceed ten years.
-All investment companies generally may not self-deal, finance "big business," or invest over 30 percent of private capital in any single small concern.
+Specialized investment companies (SSBICs) organized/licensed under former Section 301(d) of the authorizing statute must restrict eligibility to small concerns owned and operated by individuals whose participation in the free enterprise system has been hampered by social or economic disadvantages.
+Debentures are issued by leveraged SBICs and guaranteed by SBA for a term generally not to exceed ten years.
+SBICs may not self-deal, finance "big business," or invest over 10 percent of combined capital in any single small concern.

 What are the requirements after being awarded this opportunity?